wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

    PROTIP: You can "Set Screensaver..." for a background image.
 But why?

+   ### Profiles Backup

-1. The "Profile" tab enable you to define different Profiles.
+1. Click the "Profile" tab to define different Profiles.
+1. <a target="_blank" href="https://help.elgato.com/hc/en-us/articles/360048424432-Elgato-Stream-Deck-How-to-Back-Up-and-Restore-Profiles-">DOTHIS</a>: click the down-arrow to select "Backup All", "Create Backup..." which goes in your Documents folder as a file such as:

+   <pre>Stream Deck - 12-02-2022 - 11-59.streamDeckProfilesBackup</pre>

 1. Exit Preferences.

    ### Pages and Levels